daydreamerRRR/simple_programs_on_python/README.md

 # simple_programs_on_python
 A pack of simple programs on Python.
-They are easy to write, but they are anyway may be good demonstration of code-style.
+They are very easy to write, but they are anyway may be good demonstration of code-style.
 ## password generator
 First simple program that generates password by a list of parameters, like:
 - amount of passwords